“Look, Ashley, I’m tired. If you’re not going to talk…”

 “Not everything can work on your schedule, Ashley.
 Despite what you think, the whole world doesn’t revolve around you.”

-I had to do this, and I had to do this now, or I never would.
+I have to do this, and I have to do this now, or I never will.

 I don’t know how I’ll survive it this time, but if that’s what will make her happy, then, well, there are more important things than survival.